top of page

 An allusion is an implied or indirect reference to something else.
 It can be a literary device used in literature, music, or other forms of art, where the author or artist makes a reference to something else, such as a historical event, a person, or a work of literature, in order to add depth or meaning to their own work.
 For example, a song might allude to a famous poem, or a book might allude to a historical event.
 In conversation, when someone alludes to something, they bring up a topic or an idea without explicitly mentioning it, giving the listener the chance to infer what is meant.
 In other words, allude means to hint or suggest something without stating it outright.

-Example sentences of allude
+Example sentences containing allude

 1. He frequently makes references that allude to his past experiences.